cocojoe/CoinbasePro/README.md

 > Disclaimer: This is an *unofficial* SDK and not affiliated with Coinbase in anyway.
 > Would be cool to get some feedback from their Engineers though :]
 >
-> This started as small project to build an iOS App for managing my own trades while travelling.
-However, I thought it might be nice to turn it into an Open Source Framework, as I couldn't find a good Swift one...
 > Please note this is a hobby project, there are no timeline commitments.

 ## Features